 Why You Should Use Signup Confirmation (Double Opt-in)

-Signup confirmation, often called "double-optin," is extremely important!
-Its purpose is to make sure that your subscribers willingly joined your email list.
+Signup confirmation, often called "double-optin," ensures your subscribers willingly joined your email list.
 If you don't use double-optin, you're more likely to end up in the spam folder.

 3 Reasons to Use Email Confirmation